Legal NoticesDownload this as a PDF

 4.8 By default, data is retained for as long as you are an ASPL customer and for a further seven years thereafter.
 However, your account will be marked as dormant following four years’ inactivity and you will not be contacted following this time for Additional Purposes.

-4.9 ASPL uses Secure Trading Limited (Secure Trading) to handle card payments, who are audited by the Payment Card Industry Security Standards Council (PCI-SSC).
-In the case of a Pay By Instalment Arrangement (and only when specifically arranged as such under our Terms & Conditions of Sale), ASPL only acquires an authorised token from the card payment processor for use in recurring payments – your full card details are still only held with Secure Trading.
+4.9.1 ASPL uses Trust Payments Limited (formerly Secure Trading) to handle card payments, who are audited by the Payment Card Industry Security Standards Council (PCI-SSC).
+In the case of a Pay By Instalment Arrangement (and only when specifically arranged as such under our Terms & Conditions of Sale), ASPL only acquires an authorised token from the card payment processor for use in recurring payments – your full card details are still only held with Trust Payments Limited.

 5 TELEPHONE CALLS, EMAILS AND OTHER COMMUNICATIONS TO OR FROM ASPL